Select Page

-Whether you are an aspiring or established playwright, MWT is the place to be in 2023.
-And regardless of what you have Just Written, chances are that we have a dramaturgical program, production opportunity, showcase event or inspiring monthly workshop that is a perfect match for your script and your skills and will help you, creator of the first and owner of the second, to grow bigger and shine brighter.
+For new, emerging and established playwrights living in Victoria, MWT is the place to be in 2025.
+Whether you have written a play or would like to, chances are we have a program, production opportunity, showcase event or online workshop that is a perfect match for your script and your skills and will help you, creator of the first and owner of the second, to grow bigger and shine brighter.

 We’d love you to be a part of the MWT journey, so take a moment to wander through our website and find out what we can offer you.
 If you’re not already a member of Melbourne Writers’ Theatre, we encourage you to join.
-Wherever you come from, whoever you are and whatever you have Just Written, MWT is here to support you and your creative aspirations.
+If you’d like to be added to our Playbill mailing list, click here.
+For all other queries, contact us.

 Workshop #1